Back to all articles

 Flag anything that hits at least one of those three.
 Don't try to identify them yet — just make a list.

-Step 2 — Identify the merchant behind a cryptic descriptor
+Step 2: Identify the merchant behind the charge

 For each flagged charge, here's the fastest path to figuring out what it actually is: